-MECP2 duplication syndrome is caused by a genetic abnormality in which a portion of the X chromosome appears three times in the cells of the body instead to twice (duplication).
+MECP2 duplication syndrome is caused by a genetic abnormality in which a portion of the X chromosome appears two times on one of the X chromosomes (duplication) instead of once.
 By definition, the affected region always contains the methyl-CpG-binding protein 2 (MECP2) gene.
-Most cases involved have very small duplications called microduplications, but larger, more complex rearrangements (e.g. translocations) can also cause the disorder.
+Most affected children have very small duplications called microduplications, but larger, more complex rearrangements (e.g. translocations) can also cause the disorder.
 Depending upon the exact size and location of the duplicated area, additional genes are also duplicated.
 The duplication size is unique to each affected family or individual.

-Researchers have recently discovered that MECP2 overexpression can impair the function of the immune system.
+Researchers have recently discovered that MeCP2 overexpression can impair the function of the immune system.
 The immune system is divided into several components, the combined actions of which are responsible for defending against different infectious agents (i.e. invading microscopic life-forms [microorganisms]).
 One specific part of the immune system affected in this disorder is the T cell system, which helps to fight several viruses, some bacteria and yeast and fungi.
-Researchers believe that MECP2 overexpression suppresses the secretion of a protein known as interferon-gamma from certain T cells leading to a partially immunodeficient state.
+Researchers believe that MeCP2 overexpression suppresses the secretion of a protein known as interferon-gamma from certain T cells, as well as lower levels of immunoglobulins IgA, IgG and IgM, leading to a partially immunodeficient state.
+Low tone, gastrointestinal reflux and swallowing dysfunction may additionally predispose to recurrent respiratory tract infections and pneumonias.
 More research is necessary to determine the specific pathogens that affect individuals with MECP2 duplication syndrome and how to best treat the abnormal immune system.

-In most cases, male children inherit the disorder from a carrier mother who has favorable skewing of random X-chromosome inactivation and no symptoms or extremely mild symptoms of the disorder.
+Most affected males inherit the disorder from a carrier mother who has favorable survival of the X-chromosome carrying the one normal copy of MECP2 as the active X chromosome.
+Such carrier females either have no symptoms or extremely mild symptoms such as anxiety or mild symptoms of the disorder.
 When a mother is a known carrier of the MECP2 mutation, there is a 50% chance of passing that mutation on to her children.
 In extremely rare cases, the duplication that causes the disorder occurs randomly for no apparent reason (de novo duplication).
 Affected males can also develop the disorder due to a translocation involving the X chromosome and a non-sex chromosome (autosome).
 In such cases, the parent’s chromosomes are unaffected and the disorder is not inherited.

 Random X-chromosome inactivation is a normal process in females.
 Females have two X chromosomes, whereas males have one X chromosome and one Y chromosome.
 In females, certain disease traits on the X chromosome such as a mutated gene may be “masked” by the normal gene on the other X chromosome (random X-chromosome inactivation).
 Basically, in each cell of the body one X chromosome is active and one is turned off or “silenced”.
 This occurs randomly and generally happens as a 50-50 split.
-However, in some cases, females may have favorable X-inactivation, in which the affected X chromosome is silenced in most of the cells.
-In such cases, they may only have mild symptoms of the disorder.
-In other cases, females may have unfavorable X-inactivation, in which the unaffected X chromosome is silenced in most of the cells.
-In such cases, affected females usually have a severe expression of the disorder.
+However, some females may have favorable X-inactivation, in which the affected X chromosome is silenced in most of the cells and these females may only have mild symptoms of the disorder.
+Other females may have unfavorable X-inactivation, in which the unaffected X chromosome is silenced in most of the cells and these females usually have a severe expression of the disorder.

 Unbalanced translocation involving the Xq segment can also cause MECP2 duplication syndrome in males.
 Translocation between the Xq segment and short arm (p) of the X chromosome, the Y chromosome, or an autosome has been reported.

-MECP2 duplication syndrome predominantly affects males.
-However, females may be affected by mild symptoms of the disorder and, in rare cases, a severe form of the disorder.
 The exact incidence and prevalence of MECP2 duplication syndrome in the general population is unknown.
-Because cases may go undiagnosed or misdiagnosed, determining the disorder’s true frequency in the general population is difficult.
-Approximately 130 male individuals from 36 different families have been reported in the medical literature.
-It has been estimated that approximately 1% of unexplained cases of X-linked intellectual disability may be due to MECP2 duplication syndrome.
+Because affected individuals may go undiagnosed or misdiagnosed, determining the disorder’s true frequency in the general population is difficult.
+Well over 200 individuals have been reported in the medical literature.
+It has been estimated that approximately 1-2% of unexplained cases of X-linked intellectual disability may be due to MECP2 duplication syndrome.

 A diagnosis of MECP2 duplication syndrome is based upon the identification of characteristic symptoms, a detailed patient history, a thorough clinical evaluation and a variety of specialized tests.
 It should be included in the differential diagnosis of male infants with hypotonia.